rursu22/java-chord-nodes/README.md

 Allows for uploading of different file types to the Chord back-end, which will do different analysis depending on the file type that it has received, and send the result back to the front-end.

+!
+RMIRegistry needs to be running before running the front-end and back-end.

 ### Features